 Getting your new FFXIV Manderville relic weapon is really easy.
 If you've been around long enough to have completed the Manderville questline, that is.

 Originally designed as a joke and not envisioned to last beyond A Realm Reborn, the wacky adventures of Hildebrand and his crew have skipped just one expansion in the past, making this step the real slog of the traditional relic weapon grind.

 If you've already completed that lengthy expansion-trotting quest chain, you'll be at a point where you need three Manderium Meteorite.

 You can get these for 500 Astronomy tomestones a piece from Jubrunnha in Radz-at-Han right by the main aetheryte.

-FFXIV relic weapons - All Manderville weapon designs for 6.25
+All Manderville weapon designs (FFXIV 6.25)

 Collected from various users throughout the FFXIV subreddit, we now have a complete list of Manderville weapons, which should go a long way in helping you decide which of the new FFXIV relic weapons to go after first.

 As always, if you want the bigger weapon of the lot, you have to go with a Warrior axe.
 It's big, it's sharp, and it's shiny.
 Grab this massive unit if you want to be seen.

 Disregarding the cool sneakers, the Gunbreaker Manderville relic weapon isn't really anything too outlandish.
 It features a fancy edge and a neat little rune toward the bottom, but that's about it for flash.